 To build a sustainable, resilient and expandable infrastructure, three important considerations need to be kept in mind when implementing domestic and human waste management systems.
 First, the project must be economically viable.
-There is already a uniquely vibrant economy existing in Dharavi.11 Any design needs to foster the positive aspects of a community as it also lessens the impact of negative aspects.
+There is already a uniquely vibrant economy existing in Dharavi.
+Any design needs to foster the positive aspects of a community as it also lessens the impact of negative aspects.
 Second, the project needs to be culturally acceptable.
 This is an issue when dealing with human waste, as many cultures have their own reservations and beliefs about how waste products must be handled.
 Our strategy relies heavily on community involvement to make sure it has community buy-in.
-In order to provide for Dharavi residents, Mapping allows the community members' input to have a direct effect.
+In order to provide for Dharavi residents, the project needs to draw advice and support from its residents.
+Mapping allows the community members' input to have a direct effect.
 Third, the strategy needs to be environmentally friendly.
 It will be impossible for an environmentally degrading process to be successful in the long run.